paulino/home-assistant-text-display/README.md

 # Home Assistant Text Display

-Home Assistant text-display is a custom component to allow send text to remote displays.
-You can send text from HomeAssistant's automations selecting the row and column for the sensors or the messages shown at the display.
+Home Assistant text-display is a custom component to send text to remote displays.
+You can send text from HomeAssistant's automations selecting the row and column where the text will be printed.

-This component adds some services to HomeAssitant and currently supports serial LCD-Displays and remote displays through [MySensors](https://www.mysensors.org/) network
+This component adds some services to HomeAssitant and currently supports serial LCD-Displays and remote displays through [MySensors](https://www.mysensors.org/) network.

 The image is an example with a 4 rows LCD-Display showing internal/external temperature/humidity, a clock, de CPU load, CPU temperature and a alarm message.
-This example is explained below in this Readme
+This example is explained below in this Readme.

 ![Sample overview](doc/serial.jpg)